 2. Not keep up-to-date with news

 I can’t remember the last time Joe and I kept the TV on in our hotel room when we’re out of town.
 You’re also so busy during the day that you might not even check Facebook or your online news outlets (but as long as you keep reading Your Mileage May Vary, even when you’re out of town, it’s all good).
-Besides, you can always catch up with the news when you get back to the airport (well, through March 31, 2021 anyway.
-After that, who knows?)
+Besides, you can always catch up with the news when you get back home.

 3. Drink cocktails before noon